-The SECOND step for trend following success is to absorb prior trend following success.
+A first step for trend following success is to absorb prior trend following success.
 That breeds confidence.
 The data assembled on this page demonstrates what has been possible historically with trend following.
-First, two pieces of research that outline trend trading success going back over 100 years:
+Consider two pieces of research that outline trend trading success going back over 100 years:

 A Century of Evidence on Trend-Following Investing (PDF)